hieusydo/tic-tac-ai/README.md

 # Tic Tac AI
 Play Tic-Tac-Toe against a simple AI.
 The frontend is bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Every time a player makes a move, the game state is sent to a Flask server where the next best move is calculated and then returned.
-The optimal move is found by the minimax algorithm.
+The optimal move is found by the minimax algorithm (with alpha-beta pruning).